 After losing a one-point thriller at Stanford two days ago, a result of ineffective play in the last couple of minutes, Arizona lost 79-77 today to California when a lack of execution resulted in a failed 25-foot jumper by Michael Dickerson with five seconds remaining.

 The Wildcats finished the regular season 11-7 and in fifth place in the Pac-10, their worst showing since coach Lute Olson’s first season of 1983-84.
-It’s the first time the UA, 19-9 overall, didn’t reach 20 wins in the regular season.
+It’s the first time the UA, 19-9 overall, didn’t reach 20 wins in the regular season under Olson since going 18-12 the 1986-87 season (the year Steve Kerr sat out with a knee injury).

 The Arizona locker room scene reportedly included a coach and player getting into a heated argument.
 The athletic directors of each school had a spirited conversation of a lack of crowd control after a Cal fan reportedly got close to Olson after the game and flipped him off.
 A wild scene, indeed.

 The Wildcats finished 3-8 on the road.
-And worse, yesterday’s setback could mean the UA is a No. 5 seed in the NCAA Tournament, rather than a No. 3 seed.
+The setback could also mean the UA is a No. 5 seed in the NCAA Tournament, rather than a No. 3 seed.

 “I had to take the shot,” Dickerson said, defiantly.
 “I mean, I was wide open, and I thought there was only two seconds left.